ramon-astudillo/NLSE/README.md

     DATA/pkl

-If you have any number of txt using the same format, it should work as well.
+It will also store a wrd2idx.pkl containing a dictionary that maps each word to an integer index.
+If you have any number of txt files using the same format, it should work as well.

-Next thing is to select the pre-trained embeddings present in the vocabulary you are using.
+Next thing is to select the pre-trained embeddings present in the vocabulary you are using to build your embedding matrix.
 This is done with

     python code/extract.py -e DATA/txt/struct_skip_50.txt \
                               DATA/pkl/struct_skip_50.pkl \
                               DATA/pkl/wrd2idx.pkl

 Note that this step can be a source of problems.
-If you have words that are not in your mebeddings they will be set to an embedding of zero.
-This can be counter-productive.
+If you have words that are not in your embeddings they will be set to an embedding of zero.
+This can be counter-productive in some cases.

 To train the model use